Suicide: clues not always what one might think

 Kyler Kobbe was a tender-hearted man who lost his life to suicide when he was 22-years old.

-It was near-rapid decision, defying the stereotypical notion of what suicide entails.
+It was a near-rapid decision, defying the stereotypical notion of what suicide entails.

 According to a study conducted in Korea, about 87% of near-lethal suicide attempts were made impulsively.
 Another study, known as the Houston Study, reported one in four near-lethal suicide attempts were made after deliberating less than five minutes.